VahidN/EFCoreSecondLevelCacheInterceptor/README.md

             // ...
 ```

+## Disabling the interceptor for a while

+If you want to disable this interceptor for a while, use the `.EnableCachingInterceptor(enable: false)` method.
+Its default value is true.

 ## Does it work?!

 You should enable the logging system to see the behind the scene of the caching interceptor.